 BLUESCAPE OPPORTUNITIES ACQUISITION CORP.

 NOTES TO FINANCIAL STATEMENTS

-DECEMBER 31, 2020
+DECEMBER 31, 2021

-Note 10 - Net Income (Loss) per Ordinary Share
+Note 9 - Net Income (Loss) per Ordinary Share

 Net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted-average number of ordinary shares outstanding during the period.
-The Company has not considered the effect of the warrants sold in the initial Public Offering and Private Placement in the calculation of diluted net income (loss) per share, since the exercise of the warrants are contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive.
+The Company has not considered the effect of the warrants sold in the initial Public Offering and Private Placement in the calculation of diluted net income (loss) per share, since the inclusion of such warrants would be anti-dilutive.